MizarNevelli/Calculator-TDD/README.md

 # TDD React

-A simple Calculator app created for a blog post at [testdriven.io](https://testdriven.io/blog/tdd-with-react-jest-and-enzyme-part-one/).
+A simple Calculator TDD App with the tutorial from testdriven.io: https://testdriven.io/blog/tdd-with-react-jest-and-enzyme-part-one/

 ## Local Setup